slowburn-dev/DataConfig/Misc/Docs/Source/Extra/DataConfigEditorExtra.md

 ```

-Note that gameplay tag parsing has error reporting builtin.
+Note that gameplay tag parsing has error reporting built-in.
 In this case we can pipe it into the diagnostic easily:

 ```c++
 // DataConfig/Source/DataConfigEditorExtra/Private/DataConfig/EditorExtra/Deserialize/DcDeserializeGameplayTags.cpp